 the CUSC Modifications Panel may so resolve upon such matter, and the CUSC Modifications Panel shall also determine at such meeting whether the decision of the CUSC Modifications Panel in relation to such matter should stand until the following meeting of the CUSC Modifications Panel, in which case (at such following meeting) the decision shall be reviewed and confirmed or (but not with effect earlier than that meeting, and only so far as the consequences of such revocation do not make implementation of the CUSC or compliance by CUSC Parties with it impracticable) revoked.

-8.8.12 Where any Panel Member is unable to attend a CUSC Modifications Panel he shall use reasonable endeavours to give at least five (5) Business Days’ prior notice to the Panel Secretary.
+8.8.12 Where any Panel Member is unable to attend a CUSC Modifications Panel they shall use reasonable endeavours to give at least five (5) Business Days’ prior notice to the Panel Secretary.
 In the event such absence is unforeseen (such as through illness) then the Panel Member shall use reasonable endeavours to give notice to the Panel Secretary no later than 07:00 on the day of the planned meeting.

 PROCEEDINGS AT MEETINGS